Content that converts.

 Understand your keywords

 Before you even begin to write SEO-friendly content, you need to understand how people are finding your website.
 What phrases and keywords are they searching for before they find their way to you?
 Make a list of relevant keywords within your industry, your main services/products and pay attention to where your converted clients came from.
 With a list of relevant keywords that generate a high search volume, you’re ready to begin.
 Think about your audiences’ intent.
 What are people reading your content for?
 If they’re searching for information, make sure you incorporate that into your copy.
 If they want to be told a story, make sure you’re compelling enough to keep them engaged.
 Realistically, your underlying aim is probably to convince them to take action.
 But, as we all know, the hard sell doesn’t tend to work too well in 2021.
+It could be useful to research the types of keywords including long-tail keywords in SEO.
 Call to actions need to be strategically placed to hit your readers’ pain points, but not over the top and in abundance.
 Keep in mind your ideal clear customer journey and set up your content to ensure that you can lead engaged readers to exactly where they will want to go.

 Use correct structure